bitwalker/distillery/README.md

 as a pluggable dependency.
 I'm using this to prototype the native implementation of this functionality prior to merging into Elixir proper.

+**WARNING: This package is an experimental replacement for exrm, use at your own risk!**

 ## Installation

 ```elixir